Koalas on Eyre Peninsula

 - Help with citizen science by reporting your EP Koala sightings at www.epkoalas.com.au

-The Government of South Australia has recently released ‘The South Australian Koala Conservation and Management Strategy’.
-Effective implementation of this strategy will have financial costs and benefits for government, industry, business and the community on Eyre Peninsula and for the South Australian and Australian Governments.
+The Government of South Australia released ‘The South Australian Koala Conservation and Management Strategy’.
+Effective implementation of this strategy will have financial costs and benefits for government, industry, business and the community on Eyre Peninsula.
 This document emphasises the lower costs over time of implementing timely and community based conservation and management actions and the consequent benefits that arise for co-occurring species and ecosystems, sustainable land use practices and increased opportunities for ecotourism.

 Planning and Assessment Officer